Lasing from a Quantum-Dot-Like Buried Heterostructure in an InP Nanobeam Cavity

 The scaling of the threshold with active region size depends on the carrier injection scheme.
 Under an ideal injection scheme, such as electrical injection, the relevant quantity is the total number of carriers required to reach transparency, $V_{\mathrm{act}}N_\mathrm{tr}$.
 Reducing the BH size therefore lowers the intrinsic threshold power $P_\mathrm{int}$, as seen in Fig. \ref{fig:Thresholds_vs_theory}(b).
-In this regime, the increase in threshold carrier density associated with a reduced optical confinement factor [Eq.~\eqref{eq:N_th}] leads to the flattening of the intrinsic threshold at the smallest BH sizes.
-In contrast, under optical pumping with a fixed pump spot, the threshold is governed by the local pump-induced carrier density rather than the total carrier number.
-As a result, the measured threshold increases for the smallest BHs due to the smaller confinement factor $\Gamma$ under spot-limited optical pumping, as seen in Fig. \ref{fig:Thresholds_vs_theory}(a), and explained by Eq.~\eqref{eq:density_threshold}.
+In this regime, the increase in threshold carrier density associated with a reduced optical confinement factor [Eq.~\eqref{eq:N_th}] leads to the flattening of the intrinsic threshold $P_\mathrm{int}$ at the smallest BH sizes.
+In contrast, under optical pumping with a fixed pump spot, the measured threshold density $I_\mathrm{th}$ increases for the smallest BHs due to the smaller confinement factor $\Gamma$ under spot-limited optical pumping, as seen in Fig. \ref{fig:Thresholds_vs_theory}(a), and explained by Eq.~\eqref{eq:density_threshold}.

 While this study employs optical pumping, the low internal threshold of quantum-dot-scale buried heterostructures can only be utilised with more ideal injection schemes.
 Importantly, electrical injection in similar nanobeam cavities has already been demonstrated \cite{jeongElectricallyDrivenNanobeam2013,crosnierHybridIndiumPhosphideonsilicon2017}.
-The estimated internal threshold of the lasers studied in this work is only slightly higher than the 42~nW threshold measured for a laser with a single stochastically grown quantum dot \cite{Nomura:09}, representing nearly an order-of-magnitude reduction over lasers with larger BHs \cite{dimopoulosExperimentalDemonstrationNanolaser2023} or multiple quantum dot layers \cite{NOMURA20081800}.
+The estimated internal threshold of the lasers studied in the present work is only slightly higher than the 42~nW threshold measured at low temperature for a laser containing a single stochastically grown quantum dot~\cite{Nomura:09}.
+At the same time, it represents nearly an order-of-magnitude reduction compared to previously demonstrated lasers based on larger BHs~\cite{dimopoulosExperimentalDemonstrationNanolaser2023} or multiple quantum-dot layers~\cite{NOMURA20081800}.